shreyak-05/Teleop-and-Proportional-Controller/README.md

     ros2 launch project_1_group_2 competition.launch.py

+Verify if the robot is spawned in the right position in the spawn_robot_ros2.launch.py file.

 In a separate terminal, start the teleoperation script to control the robot:

     ros2 run project_1_group_2 teleop.py